FBGFarmslogo.jpg

 While we can’t successfully grow much citrus in the Hill Country because it gets too cold in the winters, we’re blessed with the Texas Rio Grande Valley south of us.
-It’s one America’s top citrus-growing regions, but of course, Texans get first dibs on the crop, so we get our fill of those wonderful Pecos melons while they’re in season.
+It’s one of America’s top citrus-growing regions, but of course, Texans get first dibs on the crop, so we get our fill of those wonderful Pecos melons while they’re in season.
 We love to serve this tasty fruit dish for Sunday brunches.
 Everybody loves its subtle hint of spice from the fresh serrano chili.

 Ingredients